Where Does The Body's Vitality Come From?

 These results also showed how the higher valence cations, Ca2+, cause smaller gels to form relative to low valence cations Na(1)+.

-Once you put all of this together, you effectively get a situation like this within the cells which allows small secretions of calcium to shift its water from a fluid to a gel state.
+Once you put all of this together, you effectively get a situation like this within the cells which allows small secretions of calcium there to shift its water from a fluid to a gel state.

 Conversely, if the body can disperse the gels, it also needs a way to recreate them.
 The primary strong (high valence) anion it uses to build them are the phosphates in adenosine triphosphate (ATP).